 Of all the different celebrations in Thailand including New Year celebrations and the Chinese Vegetarian festival, our favourite is undoubtedly the Loy Krathong festival.
 The nature of the festival is much more representative of the true culture of Thai people in general, being a festival of a genteel nature and about respect for other persons.

 The name itself comes from two Thai words: Loy meaning "to float" and Krathong, a decorative floating object traditionally made from various parts of the banana plant.
-The festival occurs on the eve of the full moon on the twelfth lunar month (a.k.a.
-November).
-This year the Loy Krathong Festival in Phuket will be celebrated on Wednesday 13th November 2019.
+The festival occurs on the eve of the full moon on the twelfth lunar month (i.e. November).
+This year the Loy Krathong Festival in Phuket will be celebrated on Sunday 1st November 2020.